justahero/noire-rs/Readme.md

 noire-rs
 --------

 A minimal 3d rendering library written in Rust, it's mostly a port from existing code.
-It is mostly written to play with GL shaders.
+It is first and foremost designed to experiment with Open GL shaders.

 # Build